ivclab/PAE/README.md

 $
 ```

-2. Download PAENet models in all experiment
+2. Download all epoches of PAENet models and baseline models in all experiment (The file size of official_checkpoint.zip is 78 GB)
 ```bash
 $
 ```